-On your marks, get set.
-A guide to Product Sprints.
+On your marks, get set, go: Our guide to UX/UI product sprints

 A product sprint is a fast-moving collaborative design process that runs over two weeks.
 It aims to rapidly explore, learn and solve a single or a set of problems.
 It’s value lies in speed and condensing a longer traditional human-centred design project into two weeks, to create solutions in a relatively inexpensive way.
 In this article we’ll explain the benefits of sprinting and help you decide if a product sprint is the right framework for your next project.
 We’ll then share our tips on how to set up your sprint to be a success.

 Move fast - In a product sprint, we consolidate weeks or months of design into a highly focused two-week project to get your project off the ground faster.

 Kill ideas quickly - The benefit of having a surplus of ideas is that we can get rid of some to focus on the ones that have been proven by customers to be desirable.
 You can stop wasting time on things your customer doesn’t really want so you can develop the ones they do.

 Spend time designing, not documenting - During the sprint the team communicates daily, shares thinking and builds on ideas to quickly design customer approved solutions.
 This close and collaborative way of working, means we spend less time documenting design specifications and preparing for big sign off moments.
 This gives us more time on bringing proven ideas to life.

 Sounds great?
 It is.
 But before jumping into a product sprint there are a few things to consider.
 Firstly, is the Product Sprint the right project framework for the problem you want to solve?